A Tikhonov theorem for McKean-Vlasov two-scale systems and a new application to mean field optimal control problems: Introduction

 \section{Introduction}

-We present a new version of the stochastic Tikhonov theorem in the framework of McKean-Vlasov stochastic differential equations (SDEs).
-Beside its own mathematical interest, we are motivated by a novel application of this result to optimal control problems as we discuss below.
+We present a new version of the stochastic Tikhonov theorem in the framework of McKean-Vlasov stochastic differential equations (SDEs), formulated for two-scale forward systems (Theorem \ref{T:Convergence}) and also for two-scale forward-backward systems (Theorem \ref{T:ConvergenceII}).
+Besides its own mathematical interest, we are motivated by a novel application of such a result to optimal control problems as we discuss below.
 We first recall some classical results on Tikhonov theorem and we outline our contribution.
 In his seminal paper \cite{Tik52}, Tikhonov considered systems of ordinary differential equations (ODEs) on $[0,T]$, of the following form:

 with $\varepsilon\in(0,1)$ and initial conditions $x^\varepsilon_0=x_0$, $a^\varepsilon_0=a_0$.
 Systems of ODEs as in \eqref{eq:Tikhonov_ODE} are sometimes called \emph{two-scale systems}, with ``$x$'' being referred to as the \emph{slow} variable and ``$a$'' as the \emph{fast} variable.
 By keeping in mind that $\varepsilon$ is supposed to be small, one can heuristically interpret \eqref{eq:Tikhonov_ODE} as follows.
 For small values of $t$, we expect the slow variable to be close to its initial point $x_0$; on the other hand, by performing the change of variable $s= t/\varepsilon$ in the second equation, we expect the fast variable to be close to its limit point $a_\infty$.
 Continuing heuristically, sending $\varepsilon$ to zero in the second equation of \eqref{eq:Tikhonov_ODE} yields the equation $B=0$.
 To make this more rigorous, the idea is to consider the ODE